jeremytammik/tbc/a/2044_entitle_license.md

 So far I hit 2 problems with it.

 - People need to log into the market.
-- They need to agree to the market rules &ndash; to do it they need to download something 😉 really 😉  It is another reasons why I made trial for Drafter &ndash; before I had to tell people to download randomly something free.
+- They need to agree to the market rules &ndash; to do it they need to download something, really.
+It is another reason why I made trial for Drafter &ndash; before I had to tell people to download randomly something free.
 - Only after that, you will be able to add them a licence.
 - After that, they will be able to download your app and install it.
-- While starting the app, the correctly implemented entitlement class will try to connect with market server with userId and AppId.
+- While starting the app, the correctly implemented entitlement class will try to connect with market server with `userId` and `AppId`.
 In return, you will get an error, true or false &ndash; it is up to you what you want to do with it or how you're going to manage problems.
 Personally, after checking, I am creating a hashed licence file with result.
 Depending on result, I am freezing and blocking the possibility of using my tools.
 Also, each command will double-check the licence from my files.
 That is more or less what's going on there.
 - Users can normally use the app.
-If they log out, they will be log-out by Autodesk and the revit will stop working;)
+If they log out, they will be logged out by Autodesk and Revit will stop working.
-- Each time they start Revit the process will repeat from point 5.
-You can implement some code to stay offline and so you don't have to check online every time, as it makes Revit starts slowly.
+- Each time they start Revit, the process will repeat from point 5.
+You can implement some code to stay offline, so you don't have to check online every time, as it makes Revit start slowly.

 **Answer 3:**
 In your case, it does not make sense to add an option to your website, and yes adding the plugin to the App Store is a great way to get exposure, I have some plugins in there as well.